MY thoughts

 Transportation: This will include how you and your guests are getting to the ceremony and reception.
 Are you renting a limo?
 A party bus to transport guests?
 Typically, this will cost 2% of your total wedding budget.
 Remember:

-• If you are asking vendors to travel to your wedding location, you should be prepared to cover the cost of any transportation, accommodations, meals, and any other expenses related to their travel.
+• If you are asking vendors to travel to your wedding location, you should be prepared to cover the cost of any transportation, accommodations, parking fees, meals, and any other expenses related to their travel.

 • It is also customary to tip your vendors.
 Some (like a caterer) will include tips/gratuity in the amount they bill you.
 But others, like your officiant, florist, photographer, do not include gratuity in their fees.
 It is a nice gesture, if they have done a good job, to tip about 15-20 percent of their fee.